Leaving an Abusive Relationship with No Money

 7. Save Money

-Are you able to put aside an amount of money each month?
+Are you able to put aside a certain amount of money each month?

 Are you financially independent?

-While you are still with your narcissistic partner save money at every opportunity as this will be a valuable source of funds when you initially leave.
-Unfortunately, abusive relationships normally include financial control and this may make saving money difficult.
+While you are still with your abusive partner, save money at every opportunity, as this will be a valuable source of funds when you initially leave.
+Unfortunately, abusive relationships normally include financial control, which may make saving money difficult.

-Try to gather information regarding family financial matters as this information will be important during the divorce.
-However, should you have your own money leaving your abusive relationship will be much easier.
+Try to gather information regarding family financial matters, as this information will be important during the divorce.
+However, if you have your own money, leaving your abusive relationship will be much easier.

 8. When you leave where will you live?